openservicebrokerapi/servicebroker/spec.md

 ## Orphans

-The platform marketplace is the source of truth for service instances and bindings.
-Service brokers are expected to have successfully provisioned all the service instances and bindings that the marketplace knows about, and none that it doesn't.
+The platform marketplace is the source of truth for Service Instances and bindings.
+Service Brokers are expected to have successfully provisioned all the Service Instances and bindings that the marketplace knows about, and none that it doesn't.

 Orphans can result if the Service Broker does not return a response before a request from the marketplace times out (typically 60 seconds).
-For example, if a Service Broker does not return a response to a provision request before the request times out, the Service Broker might eventually succeed in provisioning a service instance after the marketplace considers the request a failure.
-This results in an orphan service instance on the Service Broker's side.
+For example, if a Service Broker does not return a response to a provision request before the request times out, the Service Broker might eventually succeed in provisioning a Service Instance after the marketplace considers the request a failure.
+This results in an orphan Service Instance on the Service Broker's side.

-To mitigate orphan service instances and bindings, the marketplace SHOULD attempt to delete resources it cannot be sure were successfully created, and SHOULD keep trying to delete them until the Service Broker responds with a success.
+To mitigate orphan Service Instances and bindings, the marketplace SHOULD attempt to delete resources it cannot be sure were successfully created, and SHOULD keep trying to delete them until the Service Broker responds with a success.